jnozzi/cocoadev.com/markdown/BeginnerQuestions.md

 ----

-General/[[NSFileManager defaultManager] fileExistAtPath:@"foo"].
+[[NSFileManager defaultManager] fileExistAtPath:@"foo"].
 Optionally you can add isDirectory:(BOOL) which will allow you to check for a directory via this code:

-General/NSArray *subpaths;
+NSArray *subpaths;
 BOOL isDir;
-General/NSString *fontPath = @"/System/Library/Fonts";
+NSString *fontPath = @"/System/Library/Fonts";
-General/NSFileManager *manager = General/[NSFileManager defaultManager];
+NSFileManager *manager = [NSFileManager defaultManager];
 if ([manager fileExistsAtPath:fontPath isDirectory:&isDir] && isDir)
     subpaths = [manager subpathsAtPath:fontPath];

-Reading the functions in General/NSFileManager is probably what you will want to do.
-Hope this helps. -- General/MatPeterson
+Reading the functions in NSFileManager is probably what you will want to do.
+Hope this helps. -- MatPeterson